BriannaLind/Workshop-Tasks/README.md

 * Communicate with participants following workshop: Compile workshop resources, Encourage future engagement, upcoming events
 ## Day of
 * Explicitly build time into begining of meeting to foster connection (name, where live, something fun about yourself)
+* Cultivate sense of well-being and safety (build trust)
 * Be kind and intellectually generous
 * Execute plan as team; be prepared to adapt as circumstances require
 * *Virtual*